-HRC Fertility requires every GC to undergo a medical evaluation prior to starting medications.
-The medical evaluation is more in depth than the pretesting that is required to transfer the embryos into your uterus.
+HRC Fertility requires every GC to undergo a medical evaluation before starting medications.
+The medical evaluation is more in-depth than the pretesting that is required to transfer the embryos into your uterus.
 HRC Fertility charges for the medical evaluation, regardless if you have some or all of the testing done at an outside clinic.
-Because of this, we recommend the GC travel to Southern California for the one day medical evaluation.
+Because of this, we recommend the GC travel to Southern California for the one-day medical evaluation.
 The GC will need to travel a total of 2 times to Southern California, once for medical screening and once for embryo transfer.

 How do I know that I am getting the correct embryo profile that is being thawed and transferred?

 On the day of your embryo transfer, your HRC consent forms will include your donor embryo profile number.
 Please be sure to write down your donor embryo profile number in advance.

 Generally, pre-testing is valid for up to 12 months.